Praenyth/kamikaze/README.md

 # Kamikaze
-A simple plugin to prevent pvp using... alternative methods
+A simple spigot plugin to prevent pvp using... alternative methods